mautic/user-documentation/docs/contacts/manage_contacts.rst

 ------------------------------------------------------------

 * Install the Facebook Pixel Helper
-* Create campaign with a 'Visits a page' decision and a 'Send tracking event' action
+* Create Campaign with a 'Visits a page' decision and a 'Send tracking event' action
 * Test it and check in the Facebook Pixel Helper debug window that you see one ``Pageview`` and one custom event action

 .. image:: images/facebook-pixel-helper.png